Yacht Wrapping Bible (eBook) - The Ultimate Guide to Yacht Wrapping by LuxWrap®

 Vessels up to 20m are typically wrapped on hard standing, with installers using fixed scaffolding erected by the yard or scissor lifts.
 Our preference is always lifts, as they enable more efficient working, though some may prefer scaffolding.

-"Example of small yacht's position during full colour change wrap."
+“Example of a small yacht's position during a full colour change wrap.”

 It is vital to understand that smaller yachts tend to be tightly moored alongside other boats and are more exposed to knocks and scrapes.
 Naturally any such damages will be more visible on a smaller boat, which can shorten the wrap's ‘looking good’ lifespan.